Small businesses in Washington, D.C. often buy these types of insurance.

 This policy covers the value of a business's physical structure and its contents, such as inventory, equipment, and furniture.
 Bundle it with general liability coverage in a BOP for savings.

-Regional laws can affect which business insurance coverage you need.
+Regional laws often affect business insurance requirements.
 These policies are required in Washington, D.C.

-Trucking companies may need additional coverage to comply with regulations.
+Trucking companies may need additional business insurance coverage to comply with regulations.

 Though it's not required, personal vehicles driven for work purposes should be covered by hired and non-owned auto insurance (HNOA), as personal auto policies usually exclude business use.
-It can be added to general liability insurance or a business owner's policy (BOP).
+It can be added to general liability insurance or a business owner's policy.

 Washington, D.C.'s data breach laws require businesses to report security breaches to affected residents, and the costs can escalate quickly.
 Cyber liability insurance lessens the financial impact by paying for notification costs, legal fees, and fines.